aschetti/aschetti/README.md

 ## My job &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <img src="./media/ERS.jpg" width="50" />

-I am Senior Advisor Open Science at [**Erasmus Research Services**](https://www.eur.nl/en/research/research-services), a department within Professional Services at [*Erasmus University Rotterdam*](https://www.eur.nl/en).
-Among the things I do:
+I am _ad interim_ Head of Open and Responsible Science (ORS) at [**Erasmus Research Services**](https://www.eur.nl/en/research/research-services), a department within Professional Services at [*Erasmus University Rotterdam*](https://www.eur.nl/en).
+My responsibilities include:

-- I develop educational and training materials on Open Science for students, researchers, and support staff
-- I support researchers in opening up various stages of their workflow
-- I advise researchers, research teams, and grant officers on how to best highlight commitment to open science in grant applications
-- I advise management and policy makers on current and future (inter)national trends related to evaluation procedures at the individual and institutional level
+- leading the development of vision, strategy, and mid-term goals of the ORS team;
+- ensuring connection and collaboration with other departments, within Erasmus Research Services and the university at large;
+- organizing, directing, and conducting everyday and existing activities of the department and managing its human and material resources.

 ## OSCR &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <img src="./media/OSCR.jpg" width="50" />